A novel characterization of structures in smooth regression curves: from a viewpoint of persistent homology: Simulation studies

 \subsection{Modality}

 We provide an illustrative example to infer the modality of a smooth regression function from noisy samples using estimated barcodes of its first derivative.
-We characterize modes of a smooth regression function $f$ on [-1, 1] using the critical points of $f$.
-We say that a critical point $c \in $ [-1, 1] is a mode of $f$ if there exists a $\delta > 0$ such that $f$ is concave in [$c$ - $\delta$, $c$ + $\delta$].
-We use the method of zero crossings of the derivative to estimate the critical points.
+We characterize the modes of a smooth regression function $f$ in [-1, 1] using the critical points of $f$.
+We say that a critical point $c \in $ [-1, 1] is a mode of $f$ if there exists a $\delta > 0$ such that $f$ is non-decreasing on $[c - \delta, c]$, and non-increasing on $[c, c + \delta]$.

-We simulate noisy observations from the mixture of two normal distributions truncated on [-1, 1] with mean -0.5 and 0.5, with the same variance 0.1, and equal mixture proportions.
-The graph of true and estimated function is given in Figure \ref{Fig:Modality} along with the SiZer map of the data.
-We obtain critical points of the estimated function using significant zero crossings of the derivative.
-We focus on two of the critical points depicted by blue dots in Figure \ref{Fig:Modality}, and aim to infer the modality of the underlying true function in the local regions highlighted by green vertical dotted lines in Figure \ref{Fig:Modality}.
-These regions are $ \delta$-neighbourhood around the critical points of the estimated function, where we choose $\delta = 0.1$.
+We simulate noisy observations from the mixture of two normal distributions truncated on [-1, 1] with means -0.5 and 0.5, with the same variance 0.01, and equal mixture proportions.
+We choose the kernel bandwidth $h = 0.3$ and estimate the regression function for $n = 200$.
+The graph of the true and estimated function using the truncated Gaussian kernel is given in Figure \ref{Fig:Modality} along with the SiZer map of the data.
+We obtain critical points of the estimated function numerically, using the bisection method.
+We focus on two of the critical points depicted by green dots in Figure \ref{Fig:Modality} and aim to infer the modality of the underlying true function in the local regions highlighted by gray vertical dotted lines in Figure \ref{Fig:Modality}.
+These regions are $ \delta$-neighbourhoods around the critical points of the estimated function, where we choose $\delta = 0.1$.
 We use the aforementioned characterization to infer whether the critical points represent modes of the true function.